 We bought this freezable lunch bag cooler after it was recommended by a friend.
 The bag itself freezes, and it can keep the contents cold without a separate freezer pack It also easily folds up when you’re not using it.
 It’s the perfect size to keep a couple bottles and snacks cold for that long car ride.
 And it’s also great for milk on a plane ride with a baby or traveling without baby while breastfeeding.

 Looking for a larger cooler for car rides?
 This soft-sided cooler is large enough for several drinks and food.
 Plus, it’s foldable and easy to pack away when not using it.

 4. Hands-free diaper bag

-This probably seems too obvious, but the hands free part is key when making those pit stops while juggling a baby.
-I have this Skip Hop Chelsea Downtown Satchel Diaper Bag that I wear like a cross body diaper bag.
+This probably seems too obvious, but the hands-free part is key when making those pit stops while juggling a baby.
+I have this diaper bag that I wear like a cross body diaper bag.
 (Although sadly the champagne color I have is discontinued.)
 I also have this diaper bag backpack that we use periodically.

 5. Light blanket

 Whether in the car or just pushing the stroller, we almost always had a thin muslin blanket on our son’s lap.
 Not only does it help make sure baby is warm enough in the car, but it also gives them something to grab onto for comfort.
 We love muslin baby blankets because they serve a number of purposes and are light, breathable and easy to pack.